Cattle slaughter in India: Kerala

 Kerala permits the slaughter of every type of cattle.
 Slaughtering of animals is formally regulated by the government in order to maintain public health and sanitation.
 Panchayat laws permit slaughter only in approved slaughter houses.
 Beef accounts for 25% of all meat consumed in Kerala.
 Beef is sold at meat shops while cattle is traded at weekly markets across the state.
 Further, it has been ruled an obligation of panchayat to provide for meat stalls, including those that may sell beef.

 Ladakh

-The Ranbir Penal Code, 1932 governed the slaughter of cattle in Ladakh which is now repealed and has not been replaced by any new law.